Thoughts for Easter Weekend

 “He came to Simon Peter, who said to him, “Lord, do you wash my feet?”
 Jesus answered him, “What I am doing you do not understand now, but afterward you will understand.”
 Peter said to him, “You shall never wash my feet.”
 Jesus answered him, “If I do not wash you, you have no share with me.”
 (John 13: 6-8)

-As we move into the week in which we remember Jesus’ death and resurrection, what better time is there to reflect on our relationship with him?
+As we move into Good Friday and the Resurrection weekend in which we remember Jesus’ death and resurrection, what better time is there to reflect on our relationship with him?
 The story of Jesus washing his disciple’s feet is a very powerful one.
 At the same time, it also shows Jesus in a light that can make us uncomfortable.
 John was the only one of the four Gospel writers to include this story in his book.